 It’s important in any discussion of standard work to talk about what it is not, as a poor interpretation could mean results that inhibit improvement rather than supporting it.
 Leaders have an obligation to promote standard work in the correct way, so that staff will both respect the need for it and invest themselves in improving it.

-For more information on how standard work should and should not be applied, check out this full list of Standard Work Standard Work - Do’s and Don’ts.
+For more information on how standard work should and should not be applied, check out this full list of Standard Work - Do’s and Don’ts.

 Should All Work be Standardized?

 For example, standard work for how to ring a purchase into a cash register obviously can be very helpful, especially to new employees learning how to use the register.
-Standard work around how to speak to customers while ringing them in probably isn’t that helpful, and may lead to stilted, awkward moments with customers as employees recite scripted messages.
+Standard work for how to speak to customers during checkout probably isn’t that helpful and may lead to stilted, awkward moments with customers as employees recite scripted messages.

-When the method of work varies among employees, error and wasted resources can often result.
-If one employee knows how to do a job as well as it can be done at this current point in time, and another does not, it makes sense that you want the employee who knows more about the work to teach the one that does not, right?
+When the method of work varies among employees, errors and wasted resources are often the results.
+If one employee knows the best way to do a job at this current point in time, and another does not, it makes sense that you want the employee who knows more about the work to teach the one that does not, right?

 It’s often surprising the amount and types of waste that can be fixed with standard work.
 At the New York Methodist Hospital, standard work helped fix an issue with the overhead PA system, you can read about that on our blog here.
 Hospitals and manufacturing facilities around the world turn to standard work to improve safety, law firms rely on it to increase productivity, and restaurants depend on it to satisfy customers.
 Whatever industry you're in, standard work should be a part of your processes.

-When everyone can access the current best practice for a task, it not only eliminates waste due to unshared knowledge, but also enables employees to improve the work further.
+When everyone can access the current best practice for a task, it not only eliminates waste due to unshared knowledge but also enables employees to improve the work further and save time.
 When an employee learns the current best practice, they can better see opportunities to create change.